-Are you curious about what the types of Yorkie Poo haircuts look like?
+Are you curious about what the different types of Yorkie Poo haircuts look like?
 Yorkie Poos are a combination of two adorable dog breeds — the Yorkshire Terrier and the Poodle.
 Because of this, they have various standout features that naturally make them cute, without the owner having to try very hard.

 Before you scroll down this list of pictures of the types of Yorkie Poo haircuts, you can check out these other Yorkie Poo guides from our team at We Love Doodles: Best Brushes For a Yorkie Poo and Yorkie vs. Yorkie Poo Dog Breed Comparison.

 The Yorkie Poo puppy cut is the most popular haircut for this dog breed because it’s the easiest haircut and the most feasible to execute on your own.
 All you do is cut the body hair short and cut the hair around the face slightly longer than the body hair.
 The result is a completely adorable and endearing Yorkie Poo look.

 It is also arguably one of the lowest maintenance hairstyles, so if your Yorkie Poo hates haircuts these days, you may want to opt for this style.
 Save a trip to the groomer while keeping your Yorkie Poo looking fresh and well-groomed, with just enough well-loved shagginess.